ESMValGroup/ESMValTool/doc/sphinx/source/getting_started/inputdata.rst

 Observational and reanalysis products in the standard CF/CMOR format used in CMIP and required by the ESMValTool are available via the obs4mips (https://esgf-node.llnl.gov/projects/obs4mips/) and ana4mips (https://esgf.nccs.nasa.gov/projects/ana4mips/) proejcts, respectively.
 Their use is strongly recommended, when possible.

 Other datasets not available in these archives can be obtained by the user from the respective sources and reformatted to the CF/CMOR standard using the cmorizers included in the ESMValTool.
-The cmorizers are dataset-specific scripts that can be run once to generate a local pool of observational datasets for usage with the ESMValTool.
-The necessary information to download and process the data is provided in the header of each cmorizing script.
+The cmorizers are dataset-specific scripts that can be run once to generate a local pool of observational datasets for usage with the ESMValTool. **The necessary information to download and process the data is provided in the header of each cmorizing script**.
 These scripts also serve as template to create new cmorizers for datasets not yet included.
 Note that dataset cmorized for ESMValTool v1 may not be working with v2, due to the much stronger constraints on metadata set by the Iris library.

 To cmorize one or more datasets, run: